 Kuta is far from the typical tourist image that people see of Bali but it certainly has it’s appeal.
 It is the capital of entertainment in Bali and because of this there are many things to do in Kuta.

 It’s a far cry from the beaches of Uluwatu but Kuta Beach holds its place when it comes to beaches in Bali as it’s still a great place to catch sunset and waves.
 Kuta is not traditional Bali but it does have a ton of shopping, shows, nightlife and water activities that is appropriate for all ages.

-While a visit to Kuta is popular for most people as their first stop in Bali, it certainly can keep you busy for a few days or in the neighbouring region of Legian that is often grouped together with Kuta.
+While a visit to Kuta is popular for most people as their first stop in Bali, it certainly can keep you busy for a few days or in the neighbouring region of Legian and Seminyak that is often grouped together with Kuta.

 - 1 How to Get to Kuta

 - 2 Getting Around Kuta

 - 4 Things to do in Kuta